 The use of subscriber list information is not restricted by the 1996 Act.
 A LEC, however, must provide this information to third parties on request, on a timely and unbundled basis, and under nondiscriminatory terms and conditions, for the purpose of publishing a directory in any format, presumably including electronic directories.

 The United States Court of Appeals for the 10th Circuit vacated the FCC's rules implementing the CPNI provisions of the 1996 Act.
+[U.S. West, Inc. v.
+FCC, (1999 USDC 10th Cir.)
+182 F.3d 1224.]
 The court concluded that the FCC failed to "adequately consider the constitutional ramifications" of its CPNI regulations.
-Assuming that the FCC can address the court's concerns, it is likely that the FCC will adopt new CPNI regulations that will be similar to those described above.
-In the meantime, the statutory restrictions remain in force.
+In response to this decision, the FCC modified its regulations, Implementation of the Telecommunications Act of 1996: Telecommunications Carriers' Use of Customer Proprietary Network Information and Other Customer Information , 17 F.C.C.R.
+14860 (2002) ("2002 Order").